-\end{lemma} Lemma~\ref{lem:stein_chen_permutations} implies that the number of edges for which two independent bijections agree behaves approximately like a Poisson random variable with mean $1+o(1)$, assuming sufficient overlap between the domain and codomain sets.
-This characterization is particularly useful for analyzing the probability of matching configurations in GBS-induced subgraphs.
+} \end{lemma} Lemma~\ref{lem:stein_chen_permutations} shows that the number of edges for which two independent bijections agree behaves approximately like a Poisson random variable with mean $1+o(1)$, assuming sufficient overlap between the domain and codomain sets.
 We defer the proof of Lemma~\ref{lem:stein_chen_permutations} to Appendix~\ref{sec:proof-stein_chen_permutations}.

 Together, Lemmas~\ref{lem:poisson_intersections} and~\ref{lem:stein_chen_permutations} enable precise probabilistic reasoning about the edge and matching structures that emerge in the analysis of GBS weights, serving as core building blocks for the main results presented in the following section.